SiliconLabs/bluetooth_applications/bluetooth_smart_band/README.md

 5. Build and flash this example to the board.

-  **Note:**

-- Do not forget to flash a bootloader to your board, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+   **Note:** - A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

 6. DT78 Android app is a reverse-engineered Android app that reads app notifications on Android and sends them via BLE for WSTK to receive.
 More information about DT78 available [here](https://github.com/fbiego/DT78-App-Android).